-Additional information on PAC meetings, including the by-laws, can be found on the Department's MEP website.
+^{}Additional information on PAC meetings, including the by-laws, can be found on the Georgia MEP's website.
+Each region will provide specific details of meetings closer to date of the meetings including any date and or location changes.

 Professional Development